 Why Invest in Social Media to Promote Your Referral Program

 You already use social media to engage customers, announce sales, and build your brand.
-If you’re not also using it to promote your referral program, you’re missing out on a valuable opportunity.
+Promoting your referral marketing program on social platforms brings your business quality referrals that are already warm.
+If you’re not also using it to promote your referral program, you’re missing out on a valuable opportunity to find new leads.

 Expand Your Reach